DIY PCB Board for Beginners

 Homemade PCB– Step 5

-Next, place the brown paper on top of the copper piece and printed design paper.
+Next, place the brown paper on top of the copper piece and the printed design paper.
 Press and iron the design onto the copper piece, with the brown paper serving as protection.
 While doing this, you need to ensure:

 • You are using a flat wooden or granite surface